Meditation Hour, Thursdays 5:30-6:30pm

-Questions often arise in meditation practice that hitherto have been buried in our subconscious just beyond our recall awareness.
-In meditation, such questions are not to be thought about – worked at with our minds but simply noted as we return to listening to the deepening of the silence that opens for us in meditation.
+Questions often arise in meditation practice that have been buried in our subconscious just beyond our recall awareness.
+In meditation, such questions are not to be thought about and worked at with our minds, but simply noted as we return to listening to the deepening of the silence that opens for us in meditation.
 We leave the questions to simply reverberate in the silence and insight eventually emerges.

-Mediation is not only a holy practice it is also a holistic activity.
+Meditation is not only a holy practice it is also a holistic activity.
 Meditation supports better body and emotional health through the development of awareness or mindfulness, leading to a reduction of stress.
 It works at the mind-body-spirit interface, cultivating and strengthening in us a capacity for love-motivated whole person integration.
 We look forward to welcoming all curious seekers to our weekly practice.
 Visit the helpful hints about how to meditate here.